 Education has to be the answer (part of it anyway); GamCare (a UK charity which helps problem gamblers and their families) wants the PSHE curriculum in schools (Personal, Social, Health and Economic) to be amended to include material specifically about gambling, both as a health issue (alongside drugs, alcohol and tobacco) and as a personal finance issue (probability and risk management).
 This would be at Key Stage 4 – so for 14-16 year olds (which is arguably leaving it a bit late).

 But staggeringly, the GamCare report also says that only 5% of parents would even consider discussing with their children the risks associated with gambling!
 That is just unbelievable!
-How is a child supposed it understand why it is OK to buy the mystery Match Attax packs (or online equivalent), but NOT OK to play on a FOBT (or online equivalent)?
+How is a child supposed to understand why it is OK to buy the mystery Match Attax packs (or online equivalent), but NOT OK to play on a FOBT (or online equivalent)?
 Both involve spending actual cash, so it’s not as simple as a distinction between real and make-believe!
 You can explain it to them….or they can find out the hard way…

 Talk to your child about gambling